-Before Tisha B'Ay, the day on which the Holy Temples in Jerusalem were destroyed, I like to tell the story from the share the same ideals and values?
-Midrash of "The Two Brothers."
+Before Tisha B'Av, the day on which the Holy Temples in Jerusalem were destroyed, I like to tell the story from the Midrash of "The Two Brothers."

 Two brothers had each inherited half of their family's farm.
 One of the brothers was married and had a large family; the other brother was single.
 They lived on opposite sides of a hill.